portalion/Frontend-Mentor/README.md

 ## What is that repository for?
 In that repository i want to post my results of Frontend Mentor challenges for Newbie level.

+## Who am I?
+I'm just a computer science student, who wants to be better at web developing.

 ## List of Challenges

 ### Newbie Level